HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 (data)

 This data is essentially unchanged from two years ago.
-I continue to think this shows a bias towards desktop-based browsing, and that creators are missing opportunities to fill portrait-oriented mobile screens with big, beautiful, portrait-oriented imagery.
+This seems to indicate a bias towards desktop-based browsing, and that creators are missing opportunities to fill portrait-oriented mobile screens with big, beautiful, portrait-oriented imagery.

 ### Image color spaces